Tide Pools and Sea Life of San Simeon

-San Simeon is home to abundant wildlife, and San Simeon Beach’s tide pools are the perfect place to get up close with nature!
+See San Simeon’s marine wildlife for yourself at some of the most diverse sea life viewing sites on the entire Central Coast.
+Home to abundant wildlife, tide pools are the perfect place to get up close with nature!
 Find saltwater mussels hiding among the rocks, discover vibrant starfish making their way along stretches of sandbars, or simply watch the sea anemone ebb and flow with the tide.
-No matter what you’re looking for, the tide pools are teaming with plenty of sea life to observe and explore.
+No matter what you’re looking for, the tide pools are teeming with plenty of sea life to observe and explore.

 Tide Pool Critters